Introduction to dapps

 - Complete data integrity – Data stored on the blockchain is immutable and indisputable, thanks to cryptographic primitives.
 Malicious actors cannot forge transactions or other data that has already been made public.

 - Performance overhead – There is a huge performance overhead, and scaling is really hard.
 To achieve the level of security, integrity, transparency, and reliability that Ethereum aspires to, every node runs and stores every transaction.
-On top of this, proof-of-work takes time as well.
-A back-of-the-envelope calculation puts the overhead at something like 1,000,000x that of standard computation currently.
+On top of this, proof-of-stake consensus takes time as well.

 - Network congestion – When one dapp uses too many computational resources, the entire network gets backed up.
 Currently, the network can only process about 10-15 transactions per second; if transactions are being sent in faster than this, the pool of unconfirmed transactions can quickly balloon.